wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-02-04-a-faster-bbc-news.md

 {% responsive_image path: assets/news-front-page-timeline-react.png alt: "A timeline showing the impact of running React in the browser" %}

 Our current approach to running JavaScript in the browser is to build a good ol' fashioned bundle, completely separate from the React components.
 However, we realise that this isn't going to scale for very long, and that eventually we will have to find a way to run our React components in the browser without impacting the user experience.
+Solutions that we're looking into include:

+* Using [Preact](https://preactjs.com/) in place of React.
+* Converting our components to [stateless functional components](https://preactjs.com/guide/types-of-components#stateless-functional-components) where possible to reduce their size.
+* Smarter [code splitting](https://webpack.js.org/guides/code-splitting/) so that we can load non-essential code on-demand.

 ## Acknowledgements